Mongolarachne

 Mongolarachne is an extinct genus of spiders placed in the monogeneric family Mongolarachnidae.
 The genus contains only one species, Mongolarachne jurassica, described in 2013, which is presently the largest fossilized spider on record.
 The type species was originally described as Nephila jurassica and placed in the living genus Nephila which contains the golden silk orb-weavers.

 Subsequently it was determined to be stem-orbicularian, i.e. a relative of the group Orbiculariae, which contains the family Nephilidae, but also several other families, such as Theridiidae, Theridiosomatidae or Uloboridae.
-The species is known only from the Middle Jurassic Jiulongshan Formation, part of the Daohugou Beds, near the village of Daohugou in Ningcheng County, northeastern China and the Yixian Formation.
+The species is known only from the Middle Jurassic Jiulongshan Formation, part of the Daohugou Beds, near the village of Daohugou in Ningcheng County, northeastern China.

 A second putative species, Mongolarachne chaoyangensis, was described in 2019, but it was subsequently shown to be a forgery based on a fossil crayfish.

 Jorg Wunderlich placed Longissipalpus and Pedipalparaneus from the Cenomanian aged Burmese amber into Mongolarachnidae in 2015.

 History and classification

 Mongolarachne jurassica is known only from two fossils, the holotype, specimen number "CNU-ARA-NN2010008" which is a mostly complete adult female and the later described allotopotype male, number CNU-ARA-NN2011001-1 (part) and CNU-ARA-NN20110001-2 (counterpart).
 The individuals are preserved as compression fossils in a pale grey finely laminated sedimentary tuff.
 The fossil specimens are from outcrops of the Jiulongshan Formation exposed in the Wuhua Township.
-The type specimens is currently preserved in the Key Lab of Insect Evolution & Environmental Changes collections housed in the Capital Normal University, located in Beijing, China.
+The type specimens are currently preserved in the Key Lab of Insect Evolution & Environmental Changes collections housed in the Capital Normal University, located in Beijing, China.
 Mongolarachne jurassica was first studied by Paul Selden of the University of Kansas and the Natural History Museum along with Dong Ren and ChungKun Shih both of the Capital Normal University.
 Their 2011 type description of the genus and species was published online in the journal Biology Letters.
 The etymology of the specific epithet jurassica refers to the age of the species.
 The genus name Mongolarachne is derived from (Inner) Mongolia, where the fossils were found, and the Latin arachne meaning "spider".
 The family name is a derivative of the genus name.

 If it had been confirmed, placement of Mongolarachne jurassica in the genus Nephila would have made it the oldest described species of the genus Nephila, extending the known fossil range of the genus back 130 million years. and making Nephila the longest lived modern spider genus known.
 However, with the removal of M. jurassica the oldest species in Nephila is again the Late Eocene species Nephila pennatipes from Colorado's Florissant Formation.
 The oldest recognized member of the family Nephilidae is the Cretaceous species Cretaraneus vilaltae of Spain.
 Fossils of female specimens are known only from N. pennatipes, all other fossil nephilids having been described from male specimens.